GabeScott/standard-works-vault/General Conference/2012 October - The Caregiver.md

 Even though extended and loving service to people is richly rewarded, you have learned that there are physical, emotional, and financial limits to what is possible.
 The person giving care long enough can become the one who needs care.

-The Lord, who is the Master Nurturer of people in need, gave inspired counsel to weary caregivers in these words delivered by King Benjamin and recorded in the Book of Mormon: “For the sake of retaining a remission of your sins ...
-I would that ye should impart of your substance to the poor, every man according to that which he hath, such as feeding the hungry, clothing the naked, visiting the sick and administering to their relief, both spiritually and temporally, according to their wants.”6
+The Lord, who is the Master Nurturer of people in need, gave inspired counsel to weary caregivers in these words delivered by King Benjamin and recorded in the Book of Mormon: “For the sake of retaining a remission of your sins … I would that ye should impart of your substance to the poor, every man according to that which he hath, such as feeding the hungry, clothing the naked, visiting the sick and administering to their relief, both spiritually and temporally, according to their wants.”[^6]

-But then He goes on to warn those of you who might fail to respond to the evidence that you are pushing on too far and too long in your loving service: “And see that all these things are done in wisdom and order; for it is not requisite that a man [or any caregiver] should run faster than he has strength.
-And again, it is expedient that he should be diligent, that thereby he might win the prize; therefore, all things must be done in order.”7
+But then He goes on to warn those of you who might fail to respond to the evidence that you are pushing on too far and too long in your loving service: “And see that all these things are done in wisdom and order; for it is not requisite that a man \[or any caregiver\] should run faster than he has strength.
+And again, it is expedient that he should be diligent, that thereby he might win the prize; therefore, all things must be done in order.”[^7]

 That counsel can be hard to apply when the choice seems to be balancing a desire to do all you can to help others with the wisdom to be prudent in meeting your own needs to retain your power to serve.
 You may have seen others struggle with such hard choices.
 One example is the choice to care for a person approaching the end of life at home or in a care facility when you may be close to exhaustion.

 What you know of the plan of salvation can be your guide in such heartrending choices.
 That is one of the reasons why Lucy Mack Smith wisely said that the sisters were to “gain instruction.”

 It helps to have a sure conviction of the purpose of the Lord for every child of God in the crucible of mortal life.
-He taught the essence of the plan of salvation to the Prophet Joseph this way as he struggled to understand his seemingly endless trials: “And then, if thou endure it well, God shall exalt thee on high.”8
+He taught the essence of the plan of salvation to the Prophet Joseph this way as he struggled to understand his seemingly endless trials: “And then, if thou endure it well, God shall exalt thee on high.”[^8]

 Our choice to best help someone through hard trials then becomes, “What course should I follow that will best help the person I love to ‘endure well’?”
 It is for us to make it more likely that he or she can exercise faith in Christ, keep a bright hope of eternal life, and practice charity, the pure love of Christ, to the end of his or her life.